top of page

 A futuristic Sci-Fi hair style will likely be in stark contrast to that of a medieval Knight.
 The well-trimmed cut of a high up business man will be completely different to that of homeless wanderer.

 Some hair styles might even be confined to a particular gender, genre, race, era or culture.
+The style you choose can also be used to describe a character’s personality.

 For example, giving a male character long hair might communicate a feminine, cool, calm and collected personality.
 While a shorter hair style may communicate a well organised, sharp, straight to the point attitude.